jjradler/jjradler.github.io/blog.md

 menu: true
 order: 1
 ---
-# Blog

-### Here we will be discussing any manner of subjects related to the physical sciences.
+Here we will be discussing any manner of subjects related to the physical sciences.
-_More coming soon, promise!_

-Until then, please enjoy this lovely Jekyll theme!